Maximal Inequalities for Empirical Processes under General Mixing Conditions: A Maximal Inequality

-for any $\mathcal{B} \subseteq conv \mathcal{F}$.\footnote{For any set $A \subseteq L^{2}(P)$, $conv A : = \{ \lambda a \colon a \in A~and~\lambda \geq 0 \}$.} That is, $\tau_{\mathcal{B}} (q)$ quantifies the discrepancy between the marginal probability of $X_{0}$ and the conditional one given the information $q$ periods ago; where the discrepancy is captured by the class of ``test functions" given by $\mathcal{B}$.
-We refer the reader to \cite{dedecker2004coupling,dedecker2005new} for a thorough discussion of its properties and relation with other mixing coefficients such as $\beta$-mixing; here we simply mention that this notion of dependence --- as opposed to, say, $\beta$-mixing --- can be tailored to the particular class of functions one is working with, as we do next.
+The quantity $\tau_{\mathcal B}(q)$, introduced in \cite{dedecker2006inequalities,dedecker2004coupling,dedecker2005new}, measures the largest average per-coordinate dependence between the distant past (up to time $-q$) and the future --- measured by any future block of length at most $q$.
+The dependence is quantified in a Kantorovich--Wasserstein sense using the class of $1$-Lipschitz functions on $\mathbb X^{l}$ with respect to the block metric generated by $\mathcal B$.
+We defer a more detailed discussion of its properties and its relation to other mixing coefficients, such as $\beta$-mixing, to below.
+For present purposes, we simply note that this notion of dependence --- unlike $\beta$-mixing --- can be tailored to the function class under consideration, as we do next.